elliothatch/Boogle/README.md

 Boogle
 ======

+"In the world of Boogle, there can only be one Boogle Champion.
+Bring it on." -Hans Bredenberg

 A "Boogle" game, with online multiplayer, by Elliot Hatch and Samuel Davidson.

 Boogle games are run on port 2000.